Love's Shadow

 Love's Shadow is an 1867 painting by Pre-Raphaelite artist Frederick Sandys.
-It was modeled by actress Mary Emma Jones, Sandys' common-law wife.
+It was modelled by actress Mary Emma Jones, Sandys' common-law wife.
 The figure is richly adorned and biting the blooms from some blue violets, which are a symbol of love and devotion in Victorian floriography.

+The painting has been used as cover art in Christine Emba's 2022 novel Rethinking Sex: A Provocation, Chloe Michelle Howarth's 2025 novel Heap Earth Upon It, as well as in Kirsten King's 2026 novel A Good Person.